Compare Courses Now

 Hopefully this guide has helped you to explore some examples of reputable CIMSPA approved personal trainer course providers in the UK.
 To help you further with your decision we have put together a table of some of the UK's leading Personal Training course providers - you can view this table below.
 We hope this helps you choose the best Personal Trainer course for you.

 This chart acts as a useful tool to making the best Personal Trainer course decision for you.
 With a quick comparison of the features and qualities, each PT course can be compared alongside similar other courses.
-(Chart last updated 25/10/21)
+(Chart is updated periodically - please check direct for latest prices)

 Please note the providers listed are some examples of reputable personal trainer course providers who are all CIMSPA approved.